Writing JSON with the JSONTemplater

 10. Add a JSONFormatter

 Add a JSONFormatter after your JSONTemplater.
-This transformer will format our JSON document so it is pretty-printed.
+This transformer will format our JSON document for pretty printing.
 Open its parameters and set the JSON Document to _result.
 Then, set the Output Attribute to text_line_data.
 This attribute name is reserved for use when writing using the Text File writer.
 Your dialog should look like this:

 jsonformatter.png